Logius-standaarden/API-mod-encryption/sections/abstract.md

 Before reading this document it is advised to gain knowledge of the informative documents, in particular the [Architecture](https://geonovum.github.io/KP-APIs/API-strategie-algemeen/Architectuur/).

 <!-- below: specific part for this module only -->
+This ADR Module contains the requirements for ADR REST-API encryption based on JWE.